 Networking research > Platform research = More Social Engagement

 But research does nothing without some sort of structure to execute everything you’ve learned.
 So I suggest starting with our Monthly Book Marketing Planner to establish a recurring plan of action.
-It’s free!
+It’s free and available in the Resources and Free Downloads section at the end of this piece.

 Establish a recurring action plan > Networking research > Platform research = More Social Engagement